sass/sass/doc-src/SASS_CHANGELOG.md

 The Sass Rails plugin now works using Rack middleware by default in versions of Rails that support it (2.3 and onwards).

+### Sass::Plugin Callbacks

+{Sass::Plugin} now has a large collection of callbacks that allow users to run code when various actions are performed.
+For example:

+    Sass::Plugin.on_updating_stylesheet do |template, css|
+      puts "#{template} has been compiled to #{css}!" end

+For a full list of callbacks and usage notes, see the {Sass::Plugin} documentation.

 ### `:compressed` Style